-Although they’re primarily associated with the Hindu (and later Buddhist) religious beliefs and culture of the Indian subcontinent, nāgas can be found in the traditional folklore and art of most Southeast Asian countries as a result of cultural diffusion.
+Although they’re primarily associated with the Hindu religious beliefs and cultural traditions of the Indian subcontinent, nāgas can be found in the traditional folklore and art of most Southeast Asian countries as a result of cultural diffusion.

-In Cambodia – one of Lara Croft’s regular haunts – the serpentine nāgas represent prosperity and water (a vital lifeline for agriculture) and are often depicted as multi-headed snakes in traditional Khmer art.
-Stone carvings of these multi-headed mythical serpents can be found at the entrances to many of the country’s temples, including the world-famous temple complex of Angkor Wat, where the serpents are sometimes paired with guardian lions.
+In Cambodia – one of Lara Croft’s regular haunts – the serpentine nāgas represent prosperity and water, a vital lifeline for agriculture.
+They are often depicted in traditional Khmer art as multi-headed snakes and stone carvings of these multi-headed mythical serpents can be found at the entrances to many of the country’s temples, including the world-famous temple complex of Angkor Wat, where the serpents are sometimes paired with guardian lions.

 Addendum: Tomb Raider Arabia’s admin sent me a photo of some early concept art for the naga that he had found in the official Prima guide.